Akadeax/PDAnimator/README.md

 This tool is a simple editor window.
 Using the built-in sprite slicer doesn't allow you to set parameters for the individual sprites (such as the pivot).
 This fixes that common issue.

+For us, this automated the workflow of "Slice this sprite sheet into hundreds of sprites, and set all of their pivots to (x,y) individually".

 Select any sprite sheets you want sliced in the file explorer (yes, this can be multiple), and run the slicer.

 ![The spritesheet slicer in action](./RepoIMG/SpriteSlicer.gif)